This tutorial covers the following topics:

-If your website relies heavily on database queries, using Memcached will significantly improve its performance.
-Check out these topics on our Memcached tutorial page for more information on how to does Memcache work, how to enable it and how to flush its cache:
+If your website relies heavily on database queries, using Memcached should significantly improve its performance.
+This tutorial explains how does Memcached work, how to enable it and how to flush its cache.

 How does Memcached work?

-The Memcached service, that is part of SuperCacher uses our own implementation of the popular Memcached system.
+The Memcached service, that is part of SuperCacher, uses our own implementation of the popular Memcached system.
 It speeds up database calls, API calls and page rendering by storing data and objects in the server's RAM in order to reduce the number of times a database is queried.
-After you enable the service, it will spawn a new Memcached process which will be owned by your user.
+After you enable the service, it will spawn a new Memcached process for your account which will be owned by your cPanel user.

 How to enable Memcached?

 You can enable Memcached from the SuperCacher tool in your cPanel.
-On this page, you need to turn it on, from the Memory Cache tab:
+Click the Level 3: Memcached tab and then the Off/On toggle button.

-The IP address you have to use is 127.0.0.1 and the port will be randomly generated by the system.
-Check out these tutorials for detailed information on how to configure some of the most popular web applications to work with Memcached:
+The IP address you have to use is 127.0.0.1 and the port will be generated by the system when you enable the Memcached service.

 How to flush Memcached?